Bridle Trails State Park: Description

-Just outside the city of Redmond, Bridle Trails State Park is a state park that borders the Eastside cities of Kirkland to the north and west and Bellevue to the south and east.
+Just outside the city of Redmond, Bridle Trails State Park borders the Eastside cities of Kirkland to the north and west and Bellevue to the south and east.
 It is bounded by 116th Avenue NE and I-405 to the west, NE 60th Street to the north, 132nd Avenue NE to the east, and suburban housing to the south.
 The primary entry point to the park is off of 116th Avenue NE, where a parking lot for Discover Pass holders allows access to the park's trailhead for drivers.